 I would also like to explore offering strategic incentives to the right businesses that will help bring people to Town Center and help it thrive.
 Our Board needs to be business-friendly in working with new applicants to help them succeed.
 With over a decade of experience helping businesses grow and thrive, I am well-positioned to evaluate applicants, understand their needs, and propose changes to plans and agreements that will ultimately benefit our residents.

-As we evaluate other opportunities that come to the Town, like the currently-proposed Rough Riders Community Center partnership, I want to ensure that we ask the right business-minded questions to make sure that we are doing what is right for the town.
+As we evaluate other opportunities that come to the Town, like the recently-proposed Rough Riders Community Center partnership, I want to ensure that we ask the right business-minded questions to make sure that we are doing what is right for the town.
 Although we currently have a number of undeveloped properties in Superior (some privately-owned and some owned by the town), the demand for those properties is increasing… and will continue to do so given that they are a finite resource.
 I am a strong proponent of our 2012 Comprehensive Plan’s land use goals to provide a balanced mix of land uses that enhances Superior, and to ensure a balanced community of cohesive residential neighborhoods linked by parks/open space/trails.
 Again, I believe it’s critical for our Board to consider land use / sale proposals thoughtfully and thoroughly – taking into account our Comprehensive Plan but also being ready to adapt and adjust rather than rigidly adhering to a vision developed years ago.

 One of my primary reasons for running is to ensure our Board can react intelligently to new opportunities.
 In my work as a management consultant, I work with clients who are facing new opportunities and challenges, and need to decide whether or not to shift course.
 It’s my job to evaluate new business opportunities for cost, benefit, and feasibility, and present a recommendation to the C-suite / Board of Directors.
 If the client decides to move forward, I then chart the path for them to do so, starting with a 30/60/90 day plan for immediate action and ultimately developing a 1/3/5 year roadmap for long-term milestones and goals.
 I’d like to apply these same skills to the opportunities with which the town is presented.
 It’s great to have a plan, but Superior needs a Board that is receptive to change and ready to seize opportunities to improve our town.